Bit-Nation/Pangea-Docs/README.md

 To get to know us, the best place to start is through:

- -  Install the Pangea Jurisdiction on [Android](https://play.google.com/store/apps/details?id=co.bitnation&hl=en) (search for Bitnation in the Google Play store) and via TestFlight on iOS.
-Download the TestFlight app from the iOS app store, then go to tse.bitnation.co and click on the iOS symbol to get an invitation code via email.
+ -  Install the Pangea Jurisdiction on [Android](https://play.google.com/store/apps/details?id=co.bitnation&hl=en) (search for Bitnation in the Google Play store) and via [TestFlight](https://developer.apple.com/testflight/) on iOS.
+Download the TestFlight app from the iOS app store, then go to the [Bitnation website](https://tse.bitnation.co/#install) and click on the iOS button to get an invitation code via email.
 Make sure to use the email associated with your Apple account.
  -  Join our community on [Telegram](https://t.me/PangeaBitnation).
  -  Contribute to our code on [GitHub](https://github.com/Bit-Nation).